Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

-Follow up with your healthcare provider within 72 hours, or as directed:
+Follow up with your doctor within 72 hours, or as directed:

 You may need to return for more tests to find the cause of your chest pain.
 You may be referred to a specialist, such as a cardiologist or gastroenterologist.
 Write down your questions so you remember to ask them during your visits.